sproutfund/field-guide/catalytic-funding/cultivating-applicants/applicant-outreach-info-sessions.md

 ### Follow-up

-In addition to making information at the event easily actionable, it is also helpful to follow up directly after the meeting with any links that were mentioned during the information session and electronic versions of the program materials.
+In addition to making information at the event easily actionable, it is also helpful to send a [follow-up email](info-session-follow-up-message) directly after the meeting with any links that were mentioned during the information session and electronic versions of the program materials.

 It is also important to add attendees to a prospect list to help keep track of who is interested in the opportunity along with any helpful notes from conversations you had with them during or after the outreach event.